openhwgroup/programs/program/core-v-gnu-tools-ppl.md

 The upstream GNU tool chain projects already support standard RISC-V.  It is reasonably standard, but relatively immature by comparison with competing tool chains such as Arm and MIPS.

 The PULP GNU tool chain is based on GCC from 2017, shortly after RISC-V was added upstream.
 It lacks all the more recent work on RISC-V optimization work.
-It is a research compiler, and does not follow GNU design principles or coding standards.
+It is a research compiler, and does not always follow GNU design principles or coding standards.
 It does not include any PULP specific tests

 There are also other non-GNU tool chains for RISC-V